 If you cannot reduce your alcohol consumption on your own, or fail repeatedly in your efforts to do so, seek help.

-Where can I find help for quitting alcohol use and alcoholism?
+Where can I find help for cutting down and quitting alcohol use?

 - a health centre